 Biodiversity issues are by nature complex and need to be addressed at sector or even regional levels in addition to directly with holdings.
 We commit to work cooperatively with peers and other investors to drive collaborative engagement on biodiversity issues.
-We are a supporter of Nature Action 100, participating in several engagements with portfolio holdings and a member of the Financial Sector Deforestation Action (FSDA).
+We are a supporter of CDP Non-Disclosure Campaign, Nature Action 100 and a member of the Financial Sector Deforestation Action (FSDA).